MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-Before I proceed, let me alert my erudite reader that the profound alteration of the MHD cascade by reconnection that I will discuss here has nothing at all to do with the concept of stochastic reconnection in MHD turbulence associated with the names of Lazarian, Vishniac, and Eyink---this is explained carefully in \apref{app:stoch_rec}.
+Before I proceed, let me alert my erudite reader that the profound alteration of the MHD cascade by reconnection that I will discuss here has nothing at all to do with the concept of ``stochastic reconnection'' in MHD turbulence associated with the work of Lazarian, Vishniac, Eyink, and their co-workers---this is explained carefully in~\secref{sec:stoch} and in \apref{app:stoch_rec}.